Fiat Punto: Other markets

+Latin America

 The Italian made Grande Punto was launched in Chile and the Dominican Republic in petrol and diesel versions.
-The Grande Punto also went on sale in South Africa in 2006, replacing the previous generation.

 In the rest of South America, the Brazilian built Grande Punto (called only Punto) was launched in August 2007.
 Codenamed Project 310, it is produced in the factory of Betim, Minas Gerais, Brazil.
 The chassis is an adaptation of the Fiat Palio, a lower cost compact.
 Levels of safety were not maintained (airbags and ABS are optional on lower trim levels, and the highest one has only two airbags as standard), but the ride comfort is said to be the same.

 The five door version was the only one available in the Brazilian line, and there were no plans for a two-door version (in Brazil, two door vehicles are only accepted for cheaper cars).
 The engines available at launch were the 85 PS 1.4 Fire 8v and the 115 PS 1.8 Ecotec-Family 1 X18XE engine that comes from GM-Fiat/Powertrain, and later the 1.4 Fire 16v TurboJet, also available for the Linea.

 For the model of 2011, there were added the new E.TorQ engines 1.6 16v and 1.8 16v.
 Produced by Fiat Powertrain Technologies, they were based on the discontinued Tritec engines.
 All non Turbo petrol models produced in Brazil are flex-fuel.

+Differences between Brazilian version and Italian version

+The Italian-built model featured larger door mirrors, less rounded body styling, and side indicators.
+It also had a slightly lower overall height, giving it a more streamlined appearance.

+The Brazilian-built model featured smaller door mirrors, black inner headlamp housings, and no side indicators.
+It also had a slightly taller body and rounded styling.